-Gilbert Cox lived in the home he helped build with his own hands for a period of fortythree years until his death on August 19, 1984.
+Gilbert Cox lived in the home he helped build with his own hands for a period of 43 years until his death on August 19, 1984.
 He is buried at McDonald Cemetery at New Summerfield, in the family plot near the graves of his wife's parents.
 His father, Jasper Newton Cox died September 21, 1974 and is buried in Rose Hill Cemetery at Tyler.
-After my grandfather's death in 1974, my grandmother, Eva Cox, at age eightyfive, continued to live across the highway in her own home until her son's death in 1984, at which time she moved to Tyler to live with her youngest daughter, Darrell Appl.
+After my grandfather's death, my grandmother, Eva Cox, at age 95, continued to live across the highway in her own home until her son's death, when she moved to Tyler to live with her youngest daughter, Darrell Appl.